 Once a Classifier has met the requirements of the IWF Classification Certification, the Head of Classification issues a Certificate to acknowledge classification credentials.
-The certification information provided will be copied to the IWAS member nation and the Classifier List of all certificated classifiers must be updated.
+The certification information provided will be copied

+IWF Rules for Competition Version May, 8th 2008 to the IWAS member nation and the Classifier List of all certificated classifiers must be updated.